The reasons behind the Hudson Drake series

 While these novellas are works of fiction, I approached the series as a non-fiction writer.
 Dolphins were up first, next will be the Orangutans, deforestation and the corporate lust for Palm Oil.
 After that I’ll tackle Tigers in India, then Rhino and Canned Lion hunting in South Africa.
 I’m contemplating writing a novel to end the series off with which will probably focus on the deforestation and mining in the Amazon.

-The purpose of writing these novellas was always to donate 50% of the revenue of a particular book to a related frontline charity
+The purpose of writing these novellas is to donate 50% of the revenue of a particular book.
+The following charities will benefit from the series.

 - IGAZI supports the Richard O’Barry Dolphin Project

 - ORANG supports the Leuser ecosystem via Wildlife Asia

 - TIGER Still looking for a suitable charity